Thursday, 20 October 2016

 $ps

-To see currently running
+To see currently running process at your terminal.

 $ps –a à processes of all the users.